jp-wright/nfl_betting_market_analysis/README.md

 7. Calculating exact hours of rest between games, not merely days.

 ### Advanced Metrics Limited by Years
 Due to the proprietary nature of some of the advanced metrics, and the reliance upon more granular statistics for others, they are not available for the entirety of the dataset itself.
 Vegas line information only goes back to the 1978 season, meaning 1978 is the earliest possible season for this model.
-Time of possession information starts in 1983, 3rd and 4th Down success rates as well as DVOA begin in 1991, and EPA starting in 1994.
+Time of possession information starts in 1983, 3rd and 4th Down success rates as well as DVOA begin in 1991, and EPA starts in 1994.
 In the future as more old game logs and old game films are parsed and logged, it will be possible for these insightful advanced metrics to be extended further back into league history.
 The selection of data from this parent dataset will be discussed below under [Model Selection](#model---data-selection).

 <BR>

 ## NFL Betting Primer
-There are three primary types of wagers made on NFL games: the spread, the over/under, and the money line.
+There are three primary types of wagers made on NFL games:
+1. The spread
+2. The over/under
+3. The money line

 This section will be kept brief, but is necessary to understand the methodology used in model selection and the results found.

-### The Spread
+#### The Spread
 The spread, also called the "line", is a measure of how much better Vegas thinks Team A is than Team B.  Vegas sets the spread in the amount of points the favored team is expected to win by.
 A negative spread indicates a team is favored, positive an underdog.
 For example, a spread of -3.0 means the favored team is expected to win by a field goal (3 points).
 You can bet on either team, the favorite or underdog.
 In order to win a bet on the spread, your team must exceed the spread in your favor.
 So, if you bet on the favorite at -3.0, they must win by _more_ than 3 points for your bet to win.
 If they win by exactly 3 points, the result is called a "push", and all money is returned to bettors, none having been won nor lost.

-### The Over/Under
+#### The Over/Under
 The Over/Under is simply the total expected number of points scored by both teams in a game.
 You can bet the Over or the Under, and will win if the combined score of the teams is either more than (over) or less than (under) the set Over/Under value, depending on your wager.

-### The Money Line
+#### The Money Line
 The money line is simply the odds that a specific team will win the game, regardless of margin of victory (spread).
 The money line is given in odds like the spread, where negative implies the favored team, and the odds themselves indicate what the payout will be for a winning bet.

 <BR>

 ## Wise Bets
 Games that pass a user-set threshold of deviation from the model's prediction, either in a point spread or in odds to win, are labeled as __wise bets__.

 A game whose actual spread deviates from the predicted spread by the user-set point threshold or more will be labeled a "wise bet".
 The underlying approach to finding mis-valued spreads works as follows.
 The key factor for a spread is its _flexibility_.
 As Vegas receives more bets on a particular team at a given spread value, they can adjust the spread in order to balance the wagers on the opposing team, reducing the bookmakers' risk by taking near equal money on both sides.
 (Vegas typically does not win big on any given game.
 They win small amounts consistently by playing percentages very carefully).

 This flexibility in the line is the key component I aimed to use in snuffing out inefficiency in the spread.
 If the betting public has a possibly inaccurate perception about a given team, they will either over- or under-bet for that team, forcing Vegas oddsmakers to compensate by artificially adjusting the spread in order to entice bettors to make wagers against their (inaccurate) perception and even out the money wagered.

 Because of this, the initial aim of this project was simple: I wanted __to identify which factors best predict games that have spreads that are incorrectly set, to label these games as potentially "wise bets," and to examine the results of these games in hopes of finding that a favorable percentage would be winning bets.__